Shabuhouse

 Shabuhouse is open Monday to Saturday for Lunch and Dinner.

-Our meals cost $12.80 each for shabu shabu with beef.
-However, this is the lunch price and it is more expensive for dinner
+this is the lunch price and it is more expensive for dinner

 Shabuhouse is BYO with a $2 per person corkage charge